 As an Amazon seller, customer returns aren’t good news and they take time and energy to rectify.
 The problem is worse when you get return requests after big selling days like Amazon Prime Day.

-Amazon Prime day falls on the second Tuesday of July (July 16 in 2019).
 All Amazon sellers look forward to Amazon Prime Day because of promotion boosts sales.
 Hopefully, you’re loaded with many orders to process.